 So, where to find pretty, quaint, leafy and riverside beer gardens in Cambridge away from the crowds?

 Relax at the quirky pub garden at the Punter Pub

 Just a stone’s throw away from the Orator and Kettles Yard; you’ll find this pretty pub.
 This old coaching inn has a lovely courtyard garden and a huge barn at the back.
 When the weather allows, they open the large terrace doors of the barn to make it a nice place to drink and dine.
 The Punter is a local favourite, serves unpretentious fare but hearty and moreish.

-Tucked away behind Christ and Parkers Piece, you’ll find this local favourite.
+You’ll find this local favourite tucked away behind Christ and Parker’s Piece.
 Not just because of its fantastic Scotch eggs but also for its cosy fires in the winter, spacious outdoor seating and a great offering of ales, wines and spirits.
 Highly recommended are their daily specials.
-With terraces at the back and the front, it’s a true hidden gem.
+It’s a true hidden gem with terraces at the back and the front.

 The pretty courtyard garden at the Clarendon Arms

-Dreamy sunsets at the OtherSyde on the River Cam
+Dreamy sunsets at Calverley on the River Cam

-More to the East of Cambridge along the river, you’ll find the Othersyde.
-This quirky venue is the perfect spot for sunsets, serving craft beer, wine, coffee, cocktails and pizzas.
+More to the East of Cambridge along the river, you’ll find Calverley at the Engineer House.
+This quirky venue is now one of the popular local brewer Calverley bars and the perfect spot for sunsets, serving craft beer, wine, coffee, cocktails and pizzas.
 Set on the Cambridge Museum of Technology grounds and offering a range of experiences, serving coffee during the day and hearty food and Brewboard beer in the evening.